Best Women's Muscle Building Workout Routine at Home

 I’ve also trained many women in NYC and developed this fitness program to help women build muscle.
 This program is for beginners but you can modify it for more advanced workouts by using a barbell or heavier dumbbells to add more weight.

-For the workout program, all you need are some dumbbells, preferably with at least two weight options, one for the first two weeks of the program and heavier dumbbells for the last two weeks.
+For this workout program, all you need are some dumbbells, preferably with at least two weight options, one for the first two weeks of the program and heavier dumbbells for the last two weeks.
 For advanced weightlifting, you can use a barbell or heavier dumbbells.

 Muscle Building Principles for Women